Healing conversations are an art form in peril of being lost to our busy lives.

 A Take-Home Message

 The value of deep, probing questions need not be reserved for the therapy session.
-There is no reason why we can’t have more of this type of healing conversations in our lives, but it is both an art and science and requires some practice.
+There is no reason why we can’t have more of these healing conversations in our lives, but it is both an art and science and requires some practice.
 We can all get better at asking questions we want answers to, and applying the therapeutic approach to the process of self-discovery can prove a worthwhile endeavor.

 The scientist is not a person who gives the right answers, he’s one who asks the right questions.